CrystalSommer24/ELK-Stack-Project/README.md

 ```
 Now that the /etc/ansible/hosts file has been updated you can run the playbook.

-Use the command:
+- Use the command:

    `ansible-playbook install-elk.yml`

 After running the playbook, SSH from your Ansible container to the ELK machine.

-From there run the following command to check that seb/elk:761 is running.
+- From there run the following command to check that seb/elk:761 is running:

    `docker ps`